-There are two common causes of this behavior: either the FME Server is improperly licensed, or one or more required TCP/IP ports are already in use and cannot be accessed by DDE.
+There are two common causes of startup failure: either the FME Server is improperly licensed, or one or more required TCP/IP ports are already in use and cannot be accessed by DDE.

-In either case the DDE start-up sequence will be in an endless restart loop which should first be cancelled by running the DDE stop procedure.
-This is done by going to the main DDE installation directory and running the stopSD shell script.
-This runs a program which sends a shutdown request to the DDE.
+In either case, the DDE startup sequence will fail, either aborting after making the predefined number of attempts, or (more rarely) entering an endless restart loop.

+If the latter is occurring, first cancel the loop by running the DDE stop procedure.
+This is done by going to the main DDE installation directory and running the stopDDE shell script..
+This sends a shutdown request to DDE causing the latter to shut down in a controlled manner.